ThoughtWorksInc/AS101-4-workshop/instructions/03_cicd.md

 ## Fix Hawkeye errors

-Try to modify your repository so that hawkeye does not show any critical errors locally.
+Try to modify your repository so that Hawkeye does not show any critical errors locally.

 Re-build the app and verify that it still works before pushing.